-• path is the location of configuration backup file on the IX10's filesystem (local-path in the previous step).

-• passphrase (optional) is the passphrase to restore the configuration backup, if a passphrase was used when the backup was created.
+- filepath is the path and filename of the configuration backup file on the IX15's filesystem (local-path in the previous step). - passphrase (optional) is the passphrase to restore the configuration backup, if a passphrase was used when the backup was created.